antarctica/bas-style-kit-file-upload-endpoint/docs/usage.md

 The wildcard (`*`) origin is not supported.

 **Note:** Only the relevant origin will be listed in the `Access-Control-Allow-Origin` header as not all browsers support multiple values.
-A `Vary` header is set to indicate this value may change and cannot be cached.
+A `Vary` header is set to indicate this value may change on each response and should not be cached.

 ## Errors